werewolf22/100-Algorithms-milestone/README.md

-# I couldn't continue with #100DaysOfAlgorithm Challenge, so started #100AlgorithmMilestones.
+# I couldn't continue with 100DaysOfAlgorithm Challenge, so started 100AlgorithmMilestone.

-# I will be making a milestone for 100 proper developer based brainstromed algorithm written with no daily goals instead a half yearly or a yearly goal and write about how I approached the problem.
-I will also be shareing it on twitter and discuss it there.
+# I will be making a milestone for 100 proper developer based algorithm written with no daily goals instead a half yearly or a yearly goal and write about how I approached the problem.

 ##Logs